 Kaine has supported some tweaks to Dodd-Frank Wall Street reforms that liberals see as a betrayal.
-He's also a devout Catholic who is personally opposed to the death penalty and abortion, but he has a 100% rating from Planned Parenthood.
+He's also a devout Catholic who is personally opposed to the death penalty and abortion, but he has a 100 percent rating from Planned Parenthood.

 4. He's too "safe"

 Some (including Kaine himself) say he is boring.
 He won't overshadow the top of the ticket but will be an effective on-message surrogate.
-Clinton's admitted she isn't a strong retail politician, while Kaine has managed to win statewide in Virginia twice.
+Clinton has admitted she isn't a strong retail politician, while Kaine has managed to win statewide in Virginia twice.
 He hasn't been tested yet on a national stage and may not be the firebrand attraction some had hoped for.
-But he could help her in attracting disaffected Republicans and independents turned off by Trump.
+But he could help her attract disaffected Republicans and independents turned off by Trump.